shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 utilising for most of the semester.

 ### Problem it solves
-In this specific circumstance with the dataset provided, detecting problematic skin lesions early could be one of the best preventative methods for stopping the development of life-threatening skin cancers.
+In this specific circumstance with the dataset provided, early detection of problematic skin lesions could be one of the best preventative methods for stopping the development of life-threatening skin cancers.
 This model provides a solution to this problem.
-Using convolutional neural networks, the YOLOV5 provides the ability for skin lesions to be identified using image detection.
-This could potentially aid medical professionals to correctly classify cancerous skin lesions.
+Using convolutional neural networks, the YOLOV5 model provides the ability for skin lesions to be identified using image detection.
+This could potentially aid medical professionals in correctly identifying cancerous skin lesions.

 ### How it works
 YOLOV5 is a single stage object detector that has three main components:
 1. **The model backbone** - A convolutional neural network that extracts important features from a given input image.
 Networks.

 2. **The model neck** - Generates a series of layers, which help the model to mix and combine features.